CAE Reafing and Use of English Test 1

 Impairment (n) —weakening, loss of ability.

 Whip out (phr v) — to produce something quickly, to take something out.
-He whipped out his phone and dialled emergency service number.
+He whipped out his phone and dialled the emergency service number.

 Rely on (phr v) — to be dependent on something, to trust something.